-3.2 Nationally mandated arrangements for block payments to Trusts will remain in place for the rollover period.
-There is therefore no requirement for NHS commissioners and Trusts to sign 2021/22 contracts between them by 1 April 2021.
-(Separate finance guidance will be published very shortly on the construction of block payments to Trusts.)
+3.2 Nationally mandated arrangements for block payments to Trusts will remain in place for the whole of 2021/22.
+There is therefore no requirement for NHS commissioners and Trusts to sign 2021/22 contracts between them.

 Where there is no signed contract